SebaSphere/BoidOfBirds/README.md

 New entities spawn into the simulation every 10 seconds, adding dynamic variety to the ecosystem.

+Your goal is to avoid these entities as the player as long as possible.

-This repository was done as a group project for COP2800, Java Programming at Miami Dade College using Conventional Commits (https://www.conventionalcommits.org/en/v1.0.0/)
+This repository was done as a group project for COP2800, Java Programming, at Miami Dade College using Conventional Commits (https://www.conventionalcommits.org/en/v1.0.0/)

 # How to Play
 JVM 21 required to be installed on your computer, simply click on the jar and try to avoid the entities.